slevithan/oniguruma-to-es/README.md

 ### `toRegExp`

-Transpiles an Oniguruma pattern and returns a native JavaScript `RegExp`.
+Transpiles an Oniguruma pattern and returns a JavaScript `RegExp`.

 > [!TIP]
 > Try it in the [demo REPL](https://slevithan.github.io/oniguruma-to-es/demo/).